factopolis/factopolis/content/claims/serious-voter-fraud-in-va-nh-ca/_index.md

 ---
-title: Serious Voter Fraud in VA, NH, and CA During 2016 Election
+title: Serious voter fraud in VA, NH, and CA during 2016 election
 summary: There is no evidence.
 themes:
 - us-voter-fraud